 - Be active: Wiggly learners love Simon Says or running laps to release their pent-up energy.
 Whole-body movement activities keep the learning happening in a different way.

 - Take a brain break: We love using the YouTube videos of the Just Dance games.
-For older students, I recommend this PDF of ideas.
+For older students, stretches or talking about other topics is a great option.

 - Do a digital escape room or play an app

 - Just listen: Sometimes this is the best thing we can do for students that have come into lesson time already overwhelmed.